 Keep in mind that floor plans, materials and designs are flexible throughout the planning stage – its all theoretical and on paper.
 However, once building starts changes get expensive and change orders can add considerable amounts of time to project completion.
 If your home hasn’t yet been framed, changes are easy, but after that they’ll cost you.
 Take your time when planning your home and avoid jumping into the building stage before you’re ready.

 Pre-construction work is yet another consideration.
 This involves the installation of utilities, septic systems and other essential, but non-existent structures.
 You’ll also need to consider access roads and other supplementary infrastructure considerations in this stage.

 Solidify Your Financing.

-Building a custom home isn’t necessarily more expensive than buying a newly built or existing home.
+Building Reno custom homes isn’t necessarily more expensive than buying a newly built or existing home.
 It is possible to build a small custom home.
 However, sourcing all of your building materials on an individual basis rather than in bulk raises the price over tracked housing.
 Ultimately, your decisions regarding the land you buy and the design and quality of construction you choose will impact the final price.